Delooping the functor calculus tower

-The categories $\Sigma\Seq$, $\Sigma_{>0}\Seq$, $\TT_k\Sigma\Seq$, $\TT_k\Sigma_{>0}\Seq$ being diagram categories are endowed with the so called {\it projective model structure} \cite[Section 11.6]{Hirschhorn03}, \cite[Section II.8.1]{Fresse17}.
+where $M_{>0}$ is obtained from $M$ by forgetting its arity zero component, and $N_+$ is obtained from $N$ by defining $N_+(0)=*$ and keeping all the other components the same.
+Similarly to Subsection~\ref{sss132} we also consider the categories $\TT_k\Lambda$, $\TT_k\Sigma$, $\TT_k\Lambda_{>0}$, $\TT_k\Sigma_{>0}$ as full subcategories of $\Sigma$ and $\Lambda$ of objects with $\leq k$ elements, and we consider the diagram categories of $k$-truncated sequences $\TT_k\Lambda\Seq$, $\TT_k\Sigma\Seq$, etc. The categories $\Sigma\Seq$, $\Sigma_{>0}\Seq$, $\TT_k\Sigma\Seq$, $\TT_k\Sigma_{>0}\Seq$ being diagram categories are endowed with the so called {\it projective model structure} \cite[Section 11.6]{Hirschhorn03}, \cite[Section II.8.1]{Fresse17}.
 For this model structure, a map $M\to N$ is a weak equivalence, respectively a fibration, if it is an objectwise weak homotopy equivalence, respectively an objectwise Serre fibration.
-This model structure is cofibrantly generated in which all the objects are fibrant.
+This model structure is cofibrantly generated, and all the objects are fibrant in it.
 The categories $\Lambda\Seq$, $\Lambda_{>0}\Seq$, $\TT_k\Lambda\Seq$, $\TT_k\Lambda_{>0}\Seq$ are endowed with the so called {\it Reedy model structure}.
 The idea is that they are also diagram categories with the source category of generalized Reedy type~\cite{Berger11}, \cite[Section II.8.3]{Fresse17}.
 For a (possibly truncated) $\Lambda$-sequence $X$, we denote by $\MM(X)$ the (truncated) $\Sigma$-sequence defined as

 and called {\it matching object} of $X$.
 By \cite[Proposition II.8.3.2]{Fresse17}, it can equivalently be defined as